R0h1t3/TryHackMe/README.md

 # TryHackMe
-This repo has writeups og TryHackMe Rooms
+This repo has writeups of TryHackMe Rooms